OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-15.md

 Then Moses led Israel from the Red Sea, and they went into the wilderness of Shur.
 For three days they travelled in the wilderness without finding water.

 ## Exodus 15:23
-When they came to Marah, they could not drink its water because it was bitter.
-That is why the place is called Marah.
+When they reached Marah, they could not drink its water because it was bitter.
+(That is why the place is called Marah.)

 ## Exodus 15:24
-So the people grumbled against Moses, saying, “What are we to drink?”
+So the people complained to Moses, asking, “What are we to drink?”

 ## Exodus 15:25
 Then Moses cried out to the Lord, and the Lord showed him a piece of wood.
 He threw it into the water, and the water became sweet.
 There the Lord made a statute and an ordinance for them, and there He tested them.